 Majuli (pronounced Mazuli), the largest freshwater river island of the world (located in the North Eastern of Assam, India), is eroding every day.
 Every year it is said that chunks of land fall into the mighty Brahmaputra, forever gone.
 The monsoon season results in massive floods, when the river water level goes beyond the danger limit, further eroding this beautiful island.

-“The island had a total area of 1,250 square kilometres (483 sq mi), but having lost significantly to erosion it had an area of only 352 square kilometres (136 sq mi) in 2014.Majuli has shrunk as the river surrounding it has grown.” – Wiki
+“The island had a total area of 1,250 square kilometers (483 sq mi), but having lost significantly to erosion it had an area of only 352 square kilometres (136 sq mi) in 2014.Majuli has shrunk as the river surrounding it has grown.” – Wiki

+My dad told me that the school he went to no longer exists.
+It has been long since that piece of land became a part of the river.
+Majuli is an island that is disappearing every passing day, inch by inch, into the untamed Brahmaputra.
 The ferries carry a lot of traffic to and from Majuli and various districts of Assam.
 During my last visit, while I was waiting for Dad to arrive at Nimati ghat (Jorhat), after a visit to his birthplace, I saw how incredibly fragile and delicate life looked against nature.
-That ferry was not only packed with people, but also cars and bikes, all at the mercy of the majestic river.
+That ferry was not only packed with people but also cars and bikes, all at the mercy of the majestic river.

 |Last December at Nimati Ghat, Jorhat, Assam|